CDLTG/TurboSuite/README.md

   - ### TurboTape (Array)
      - **Command:** `tt;a`
-     - **Function:** Draw an array of matching linear tape, primarily used for stairs.
+     - **Function:** Draw an array of linear tape, primarily used for stairs.
      - **Limitations:**
        - limit 1
        - limit 2